nealmaker/mortality/README.md

 # mortality
 Tree mortality model for the Northern Forest

-This model is poorly developed now, and has not been tested against independent data yet.
+This model has not been tested against independent data yet.

 ## To Do: